 Blue Lake’s Piano Program is designed to guide each student to musical achievement with an enriching learning environment.
-Every student will receive a 30-minute private lesson each day (ten in all) during the session.
+Every student will receive private instruction every day during the session.
 Students will also be scheduled for two hours of supervised practice daily.
 Students also receive daily instruction in keyboard ensemble and music theory, and meet for seminars on a variety of topics that may include piano history, literature, practice and performance skills, and faculty performances.

 Students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
-See minors for a complete listing of courses.
-Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
+(For more information, visit Minors).
+Students also have the opportunity to participate in recreation, camp activities, and attend arts-focused educational events in the evening.

 Many students are given performance opportunities throughout the session in piano seminars, master classes, and studio recitals.
-The final Sunday presentation will include all students in brief solo and keyboard ensemble performances.
+The final presentation will include all students in brief solo and keyboard ensemble performances.
+(At this time, plans for the final recital include a video presentation made available to friends and family after the conclusion of the session.
+If future COVID-19 guidelines allow, we will adjust to an in-person recital for friends and family).
 Although students should bring repertoire on which they are currently working, teachers will assign new material to be learned, memorized, and performed while at camp.

 Piano Program Student ProficienciesRequired Proficiency Levels